Saturday, November 5, 2016

 Science City at Union Station

 Young women in grades 6-8 enjoy an evening of hands-on experiences in science, technology, engineering and mathematics.
 Professional women from science and math-related fields facilitate workshops and serve as role models while explaining their work challenges and achievements.
 The conference features a woman keynote speaker.
 Registration fee is $5.00.
-Online registration and payment is not available for this event.
-Download the registration form.
-Please mail your check in with your completed registration.
-Registration deadline is January 11, 2013.
+Online registration at https://campscui.active.com/orgs/SciencePioneersInc#/selectSessions/1572203. or mail payment in with your completed registration.
+Registration is open.

 Event limited to 50